 Privacy is another interesting area of cannabis law practice.
 For example, a data breach by a pot seller in one state where recreational use is legal may involve residents in other states where it’s not, opening a path for potential litigation.
 Furthermore, with medical marijuana use, HIPPA and various state privacy laws may apply.

 Law firms with offices in multiple states find the question further complicated when some of its offices are in states that legalized both medical and recreational pot use, and other offices are in states that legalized medical use only, or where marijuana use is completely illegal.
 For some, the issues of obtaining and pricing appropriate malpractice insurance or suffering negative perceptions on the part of other clients are a concern.
-But those considerations appear to be of less importance on balance as law firm revenue growth opportunities from cannabis practice continue to increase.
+But those considerations appear to be of less importance on balance as number of states legalizing pot and law firm revenue growth opportunities from cannabis practice continue to increase.

 State bar associations also are grappling with ethical questions surrounding providing legal services to cannabis clients.
 Both Pennsylvania and California, for example, established ethics rules allowing lawyers to counsel clients about conduct expressly permitted by their state laws, so long as they also counsel those clients about potential legal consequences under other applicable—including federal—laws.

 With laws and regulations in such flux and varying by locality, lawyers must keep abreast of developments and establish reliable referral networks to assist clients with needs across various jurisdictions.
-In June 2015, the National Cannabis Bar Association http://www.canbar.org/ launched.
-Based in the San Francisco Bay Area, its members span the country.
+In June 2015, the National Cannabis Bar Association (now known as the International Cannabis Bar Association https://incba.org/ ) launched.
+Based in the San Francisco Bay Area, its members now span the globe.
 Its mission is to educate and connect lawyers to promote excellent, ethical, and advanced legal assistance to the expanding industry.
-Its founders believe that a resource like the National Cannabis Bar Association will add to the credibility of the field, giving lawyers the tools and education they need to serve their clients in the most ethical and professional way possible as the industry grows and changes.
+Its founders believed that such a resource would add to the credibility of the field, giving lawyers the tools and education they need to serve their clients in the most ethical and professional way possible as the industry grows and changes.